Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

+First of all, we note that a very pronounced giant negative magnetoresistance and the irregular shape of MIRO, including the large peak near~$\omega = 2\omega _c$, are usually observed in the same highest mobility samples up to the lowest temperatures (see experimental works~\cite{Smet_1,Ganichev_1,exp_GaAs_ac_1,exp_GaAs_ac_2,recentest_} and Figs.~3,~4 in the main text).

+This fact, apparently, point out on the realization of the hydrodynamic transport regime in both the dc and ac components of a flow in 2D electron systems in the same samples.
+In particular, the giant negative magnetoresistance, which was initially predicted for the flows of an ordinary viscous electron fluid~\cite{je_visc,Gurzhi_Shevchenko}, is also a characteristic property of a highly correlated viscous fluid.
+In this connection, we cite the experimental data on magnetoresistance and magneto-photo-resistance and present the results of our calculations for these two physical values on the neighbour panels of Figures 2-4. \\ \\ {\em 8.2.
+Dependencies of oscillating part of photoconductivity and photoresistance on electron temperature}

-The temperature and magnetic field dependencies of the amplitude of MIRO observed in Ref.~\cite{Zudov_T} for a typical high-mobility GaAs quantum very well correspond to Eq.~(\ref{delta_ro_2}), including the absence of a temperature dependence in the pre-exponent~$A$.
+The temperature and magnetic field dependencies of the amplitude of MIRO observed in Ref.~\cite{Zudov_T} for a high-mobility GaAs quantum very well correspond to Eq.~(\ref{delta_ro_2}), including the absence of a temperature dependence in the pre-exponent factor~$ A_O $.
 The formula used in Ref.~\cite{Zudov_T} for fitting of the MIRO amplitude was just the same as Eq.~(\ref{delta_ro_2}).

-A substantial temperature dependence of the pre-exponent amplitude of phonotoresistance oscillations was reported in Refs.~\cite{S5,W}.
-However, experiment~\cite{W} was performed for the GaAs structures with double quantum wells and in Ref.~\cite{S5} a sufficiently different formulas for fitting of MIRO, as compared with the ones in Ref.~\cite{Zudov_T}, were used.
+Herewith we note that, a substantial temperature dependence of the pre-exponent amplitude of phonotoresistance oscillations was reported in experimental works~\cite{S5,W}.
+This result may not contradict to the correspondence of theoretical result~(\ref{Delta_varrho_omega})-(\ref{delta_ro_2}) to experiment~\cite{Zudov_T} by the following reasons.
+First, experiment~\cite{W} was performed for the GaAs structures with double quantum wells, where all the discussed effects may be quite different.
+Second, in Ref.~\cite{S5} rather different formulas for fitting the MIRO curves were used, as compared with Eq.~(\ref{Delta_varrho_omega}) and the formulas used in Ref.~\cite{Zudov_T}, so the results of Ref.~\cite{S5} cannot be directly compared with the results of Ref.~\cite{Zudov_T} and the predictions of our theory.

-In this way, we think that the results on the temperature dependence of MIRO experimentally obtained in Ref.~\cite{Zudov_T} are more relevant to the current discussion.
+In this way, the results on the temperature dependence of MIRO experimentally obtained in Ref.~\cite{Zudov_T} can be explained by the model of a mixed Ohmic-hydrodynamic flow, developed in Section~7.2 and leading to photoresistance~(\ref{Delta_varrho_omega})-(\ref{delta_ro_2}). \\ \\ {\em 8.3.
+Behavior of MIRO with varying of ac frequency }